-Danica's Board of Directors consists of nine directors, five of whom are elected by the general meeting, three are elected by the employees and one appointed by the Minister of Finance.
+Danica's Board of Directors consists of eight directors, five of whom are elected by the general meeting and three are elected by the employees.
 Board members elected by the general meeting are up for election every year and board members elected by the employees are elected for a period of four years, as prescribed by the applicable legislation.
 The Board of Directors is in charge of Danica's overall management and held six ordinary meetings in 2020.